 How EQUAIS works?

 EQUAIS focuses on strengthening leadership behaviour in real situations.
-We work with leaders on how they make decisions, how they distribute ownership, and how their actions shape outcomes over time.
+We work with leaders on how they make decisions, how they distribute ownership, and how their actions shape the conditions in which their people either contribute fully or hold back.

 This is not about adding more frameworks.
-It is about building consistency through repeated application.
+It is about building consistency through repeated application, so that leadership becomes the activating force it is meant to be rather than an invisible barrier to performance.

 What changes in practice?